ub-digit/playbook/capistrano.md

 server 'stagingserver.com', user: 'user', roles: %w{app db web}

 set :deploy_to, '/remote/path/to/app'

+set :rvm_ruby_string, :local              # use the same ruby as used locally for deployment

 # Forces user to assign a valid tag for deploy
 def get_tag